-- Photography Policy

-- Data and Cyber-security Breach Prevention and Management Plan

 - Freedom of Information Policy and Model Publication Scheme

-- Surveillance and CCTV Policy

 - Child Protection and Safeguarding Policy

 - Data Handling Procedures Policy

 - Records Management Policy

 2. Applicable data

 For the purpose of this policy, 'personal data' refers to information that relates to an identifiable, living individual, including information such as an online identifier, e.g. an IP address.
 The UK GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded.